Fountain, Colorado: History

 In 2008, in a controversial move, the city of Fountain purchased a 480 acre ranch, the H2O Ranch in Custer County, for $3.5 million.
 The city was interested in the prime water rights on the property totaling 700 acre.ft a year.
 Fountain is in the process of drying out the ranch and moving through the water courts to actually receive some of that water.
 They claim that they should be able to successfully receive 600 of that 700 acre.ft after the water courts have made their decisions.
 It is expected that Fountain will separate the water from the ranch and then sell the ranch separately.

 In 2014, Cop Car began filming in Fountain.

-In 2020, Fountain water was considered safe to drink after a long running contamination problem with PFCs (perflourinated compounds) being leaked into the water table by the nearby Air Force base.
-According to a recent study, PFCs have been shown to cause penile shrinkage.
+In 2020, Fountain water was considered safe to drink after a long running contamination problem with PFCs (perflourinated compounds) being leaked into the water table by the nearby Air Force base.According to a recent study, PFAS’s have been shown to cause penile shrinkage.